florinhegedus/django-todo-react/README.md

 python manage.py migrate
 ```
 ### Frontend
 You have to have node installed.
-Inside frontend directory run:
+Inside frontend directory:
 ```
 npm install
 ```
+And run the frontend app using:
 ```
 npm start
 ```